 Nothing is worse than having an issue while you are road tripping and not having light when it is dark out!
 Or, getting to a campsite after dark and not being able to see!

-Don’t forget to bring extra batteries for your headlamps (batteries are also essentials for road trips)!
+Don’t forget to bring extra batteries for your headlamps (batteries are also essential for road trips).

 Road Trip Travel Tips Before Leaving Home

-Before we go on a road trip, we also always do the following before leaving the house:
+Before we go on a trip, we always do the following before leaving the house: